I have been an online writer for over six years. I am a composer, musician, and a passionate advocate for the arts.

-The symphony provided these great composers a structure to work with and to transcend, and it allowed them to unleash their creativity upon world via some of greatest musical compositions in existence.
-The orgins of the symphony predate these composers works, but nevertheless the earliest symphony composers had a tremendous amount of influence on the above mentioned composers.
+The symphony provided these great composers a structure to work with and to transcend, and it allowed them to unleash their creativity upon the world via some of the greatest musical compositions in existence.
+The origins of the symphony predate these composers' works, but nevertheless, the earliest symphony composers had a tremendous amount of influence on the above-mentioned composers.

 The First Symphonies

-The first symphonies usually included only 3 movements and were written for much smaller orchestras (25–30 people), and they had much shorter lengths (10–20 minutes) than what their successors wrote symphonies for.
-They usually followed a fast-slow-fast movement structure with the first movement usually being an allegro, the second movement an andante, and the finale would be a dance movement based off of a dance that was popular at the time like a gigue or a minuet.
+The first symphonies usually included only three movements and were written for much smaller orchestras (25–30 people), and they had much shorter lengths (10–20 minutes) than what their successors wrote symphonies for.
+They usually followed a fast-slow-fast movement structure with the first movement usually being an allegro, the second movement an andante, and the finale would be a dance movement based on a dance that was popular at the time like a gigue or a minuet.